ellis/roboliq/README.md

 * `roboliq-processor/src/evoware`: the source code for the Tecan Evoware backend
 * `roboliq-runtime-cli`: the source code for a command line utility that handles logging and measurements while experiments are running

+# Installation

+This guide assumes that you have some familiarity with using the command line terminal.

+* Install [`nodejs`](https://nodejs.org/en/download/), which lets you execute Javascript programs.
+* If you're using Microsoft Windows, install the [cygwin terminal](https://cygwin.com/install.html), which will be used for typing in commands.
+* Copy the Roboliq repository to your computer.
+* Open the terminal, navigate to the directory where you copied the Roboliq repository, and run `npm install` to download Roboliq's software requirements.

 # Getting started

 Let's get started with a hands-on walk through.